ds4ling/programming_assignments/staging/pa1.md

 ### Overview

 In this assignment you will practice the basics of working with project repos using GitHub and the GitHub desktop app.
-Specifically, you will fork this repo, clone it to your computer, contribute to it, push changes from your local repo (your computer) to your upstream branch (your forked copy on GitHub), and, finally, submit a pull request to merge your contribution with the master repo (the professor's copy).
+Specifically, you will fork this repo, clone it to your computer, contribute to it, push changes from your local repo (your computer) to your upstream branch (your forked copy on GitHub), and, finally, submit a pull request to merge your contribution with the master repo
+(the professor's copy).

 **Assigned**: Week 1
-**Due**: Monday, 1/22 before 10pm
+**Due**: Wednesday, 1/27 before 10pm

 ### Instructions